 Reputable pharmacies will never offer to supply a free trial of any drug, not only for financial reasons, but for legal reasons too.

-At present, erectile dysfunction pills cannot be obtained in the UK without a prescription.
+With the exception of Viagra Connect, erectile dysfunction pills cannot be obtained in the UK without a prescription.

 One of the most overlooked and basic pieces of advice when buying medicine online is to actually look at and consider the content of the site you are purchasing from.